 Out of the box, the UDM Beacon looks like an elongated top of the Dream Machine.
 It's a rounded rectangle with a big logo of Ubiquiti on top.
 Its rim doubles as a color-changing status light, just like the case of the UDM.

-This light responds each time you want to apply changes to the Beacon’s setting.
-You can also use it to locate the device, or as a night light for a room when applicable — it’s quite bright and lovely.
-And just like the case of the UDM, you can manage the Beacon’s light via the UniFi mobile app.
+This light responds each time you want to apply changes to the Beacon's setting.
+When applicable, you can also use it to locate the device or as a night light for a room — it's quite bright and lovely.
+And just like the case of the UDM, you can manage the Beacon's light via the UniFi mobile app.

 On the underside of the Beacon, you'll find an integrated three-prong plug.
 Snap it into a socket, and you've finished the hardware setup.
 The device fits snuggly.
 It's super-fast and convenient.